 Cu Chi Tunnels

-The Cu Chi Tunnels are a remarkable historic site, not far from Ho Chi Minh City, that offers visitors a thought-provoking insight into one aspect of the Vietnam War.
+The Cu Chi Tunnels is a remarkable historic site about 50 kilometres from Ho Chi Minh City that offers visitors a thought-provoking insight into one aspect of the Vietnam War.

 The Viet Cong famously used these complex tunnel systems as hiding places, booby traps, and even living quarters for ten years up until the conclusion of the war.
 As well as being notoriously difficult to spot, most of these tunnels were narrow and challenging to navigate.